ViaScientific/vfdocs/docs/ViaFoundry/get_faq.md

 Our normalization process typically involves the following steps:

-- First, we map the data to a common data model which provides a standard structure for the data.
+- First, the data is mapped to a common data model which provides a standard structure for the data.
-- Then, we use various data transformation techniques to make the data more consistent, such as converting measurements to a standard unit or mapping variable names to a standard nomenclature.
+- Then, various the data transformation techniques are used to make the data more consistent, such as converting measurements to a standard unit or mapping variable names to a standard nomenclature.
-- Lastly, we perform quality checks to ensure the consistency and reliability of the data.
+- Lastly, quality checks are pefromed to ensure the consistency and reliability of the data.

-To further enhance our data integration capabilities, we have developed common normalized template metadata collections that serve as a starting point for every project.
+To further enhance our data integration capabilities, wcommon normalized template metadata collections are used to serve as a starting point for every project.
 These templates contain the minimum information required to integrate different omic fields, providing a foundation for future expansion if needed.

-Moreover, to ensure that our metadata is both interoperable and accurately interpreted across different systems, we incorporate ontology support into our fields.
-This means that the terms used in our metadata fields are linked to controlled vocabularies and standards used in the broader scientific community.
+Moreover, to ensure the metadata is both interoperable and accurately interpreted across different systems, ontology support is incorprated into our fields.
+This means that the terms used in the metadata fields are linked to controlled vocabularies and standards used in the broader scientific community.
 This also allows users to add additional, specialized metadata fields to the system to meet their specific needs, while ensuring that this new data remains compliant with the established standards.

 ### How does Foundry enhance pipeline development and support interoperability in bioinformatics?